 Cost-effective Program: Long-lasting insecticide-treated bed nets are a highly cost-effective way to save lives .
 Nets are easily distributed and insecticide kills mosquitoes, thereby protecting the greater community.
 This solution also prevents illness, which can damage cognitive development in children.
 Furthermore, it has been estimated that for $1 spent fighting malaria, Africa's GDP improves by $12 .

 Efficient Operations: AMF manages to make an impressive impact with exceptionally low overhead, though this is not always an indication of efficiency .
 They keep costs down by having only two full time staff members, paying the lowest price for bed nets globally ($3 dollars protects an average of two people), having a pro bono distribution partner model, and by carrying out surveys to establish net need prior to distribution.
-They also target areas with a large incidence of malaria that are close to achieving universal coverage—mosquitoes die if they cannot feed for ten to twelve days—therefore, bringing malaria permanently under control.
-GiveWell estimates that distributing approximately $2000 worth of bed nets would be sufficient to save a child’s life, and provide other health benefits to many more people.
+They also target areas with a high incidence of malaria that are close to achieving universal coverage—mosquitoes die if they cannot feed for ten to twelve days—therefore, bringing malaria permanently under control.
+GiveWell estimates that distributing approximately $3400 worth of bed nets would be sufficient to save a child’s life, and provide other health benefits to many more people.

 Monitoring & Evaluation: AMF carries out particularly strong program monitoring and evaluation.
 They track net use and net condition at six month intervals for three to four years following distribution, visiting approximately 5% of households.
 Further instruction on net hanging and upkeep is given when necessary.
 AMF also requires its partners to provide monthly malaria case rate data for twelve months preceding and four years following distribution.
 To guard against corruption, videos and dozens of photos are collected of each distribution process and independent supervisors are required at the moment of distribution.